take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Go back to your Jenkins Dashboard if not already there.
 - Go to the Jenkins configuration
 - configure the email settings.
 A good source for this is the gmail SMTP
-- additionally you can check either boxes to have individual mails sent (not configured) or to send a mail upon broken builds

 The following settings can be used